 - Once you’ve poured the beef broth in, add the browned beef back.
 The cooking liquid may not fully cover the beef.
 Reduce the heat to low heat so it doesn’t boil over.

 - Cover and cook for at least two hours.
 At that point, you can remove the lid and test it to see if the beef is tender enough to slide off the bone.
-If not, let it go for another 30 minutes or so and check again.
+If not, let it go for another 15 to 30 minutes and check again.

 That’s pretty much it!
 While the process may seem intimidating or too long to be worth it, don’t let that stop you.
 Your effort will be rewarded when you take that first bite!